edoreld/hesa-campaign/Relationships System.md

 #### Changelog

-0.0.5: remove being able to choose your ability modifier part 0.0.4: make a fixed number for the required Training Successes 0.0.3: more fixes
+0.0.6: switched boons of friendship and close friendship 0.0.5: remove being able to choose your ability modifier part 0.0.4: make a fixed number for the required Training Successes 0.0.3: more fixes